DigitalJunkies/DJTestBundle/README.md

 ## Prerequisites

-This version of the bundle requires PHP5.5 and PHPUnit > 4.
+This version of the bundle requires PHP5.5, PHPUnit >= 4.0.0, fzaninotto/Faker >= 1.4.0.
 This bundle (as its name represents) has been developed for Symfony2 but can be used without any framework.

 ## Steps